Biden’s 2020 opening? Dem field missing foreign policy hand

 Scott Mulhauser, Biden’s former deputy chief of staff, said focusing on foreign policy and national security “is a smart way to draw distinctions” in the primary field.

-But running on foreign policy could carry risks for Biden.
+But running on foreign policy could carry risks.
 Although the election season is in its infancy and a crisis could shuffle priorities, it’s not clear that foreign policy is a top issue on voters’ minds.

 AP VoteCast, a nationwide survey of the American electorate, found that 5 percent of 2018 midterm voters said foreign policy was the top issue facing the country.
-That falls well behind the percentage saying health care (26 percent), immigration (23 percent) or the economy (18 percent) topped their list of issues facing the country.
+That falls well behind the percentage saying health care (26 percent), immigration (23 percent) or the economy (18 percent) topped their list.

 But that doesn’t mean that Democrats, who are sorting through the most diverse and wide-open primary field in a generation, will warm to a Biden campaign focused on foreign policy.

-“He’s got the experience, but I don’t want him to run,” said Julie Neff, of Ankeny, Iowa, home to the nation’s first caucus next year.
+“He’s got the experience, but I don’t want him to run,” said Julie Neff, of Ankeny, Iowa, home to the nation’s first caucus.
 “I would vote for a ticket that promised to put Biden in the Cabinet, like as secretary of state.”

 Biden’s potential 2020 rivals are working to build their own foreign policy credentials, even if they’ve yet to spend a lot of time touting them to voters.
 Massachusetts Sen. Elizabeth Warren this month proposed legislation that would prevent the United States from using nuclear weapons as a first-strike option, saying she wants to “reduce the chances of a nuclear miscalculation.”
 Vermont Sen. Bernie Sanders has helped lead the charge on Capitol Hill to extricate the nation from the violent civil war in Yemen.